 In statistical test analysts, it is possible to throw out outliers or if the sample is large enough the outliers will be washed out.
 In usability tests with small number of participants, you cannot throw out outliers, they are significant.
 You should investigate careful why this participant performed different.
 You may be able to uncover a usability concerns for a specific user type.
 At a minimum, you should be able to write a story about the outlying participant.

 Positive and Negative Findings

 - If you don’t document the positive aspects of the UI, they could be changed in the future.

-Typically, the goals of a usability test include uncovering usability problems, so also report the negative findings (called ‘findings’ for short in industry).
+Typically, the goals of a usability test is uncovering usability problems, so also report the negative findings (called ‘findings’ for short in industry).
 Barnum suggests analyzing negative finding by scope and severity.
 Scope is either global to the whole interface or local to a specific task or form.
 Severity is expressed by levels:

 - Level 1: prevents task completion

 - Level 2: creates significant delay and frustration

 - Level 3: has minor effect on usability

 - Level 4: subtle problem: points to a future enhancement

 There are other scales, see page 270 in Barnum’s Usability Testing